 The Aquabrass hand shower/tub filler set was another item purchased at CANTU.
 Since the tub was mostly going to be used for soaking in, I wanted a hand shower (instead of a stationary rain shower) which makes for easy tub cleaning.

-We are very happy with this bathroom renovation.
+We are very happy with this small bathroom renovation.
 As intended, the new tub is wonderful for long, relaxing soaks.
 The space feels fresh and modern, while still fitting with the style of our 60’s rancher-style home.

 Are you dreaming of a bathroom renovation or bathroom makeover?
 A great way to start is to book a consultation with a design professional and an idea book of bathroom photos and products that you love.